Tunnel festival at the U3 subway construction site in Nuremberg – a Ginger HPC success story

 Strong international network

-With offices across Europe and as a founding member of the INOGEN ALLIANCE, we bring global insights and local expertise to every project.
+With offices across Europe, as part of the Ginger Group and as a founding member of the Inogen Alliance, we bring global insights and local expertise to every project.

 Award-winning sustainability